 13. Report all taxable fringe benefits on W-2 forms

-The value of such benefits needs to be reported on your employees’ W-2s “and included on your Form 941 with tax withholdings and payroll taxes paid as applicable,” Batson said.
+The value of such benefits needs to be reported on your employees’ W-2s “and included on your Form 941 with tax withholdings and payroll taxes paid as applicable,” Batson says.

 14. Prepare for proper filing of Forms W-2 and 1099

-The IRS is still struggling to timely process any paper returns, so it is a good time to see how all payroll tax filings can be moved to a method of electronic filing for 2022 returns due in 2023.
+The IRS is still struggling to timely process any paper returns.
+Therefore, it is a good time to see about moving all payroll tax filings to a method of electronic filing for 2023 returns due in 2024.
+The new rules make it mandatory for virtually every filer.

 15. Finalize 2023 budgets and take care of any budgeting issues

-If your current budget year ends on December 31, finalize your 2023 budget before then, Faulk advised.
-Further, he said to perform a variance review of income statement (actual vs. budget).
-“This process may affect decisions about next year’s budget and may be particularly challenging due to the changes caused by the pandemic,” Faulk explained.
+If your current budget year ends on December 31, finalize your 2023 budget before then, Faulk advises.
+Further, he says to perform a variance review of income statement (actual vs. budget).
+“This process may affect decisions about next year’s budget and may be particularly challenging due to the changes caused by the pandemic,” Faulk explains.
 “To help, CapinCrouse offers a free e-book, How to Budget Effectively in Changing Times.”

 16. List and take care of any additional year-end items